 How does Synod work?

 The Standing Orders Ordinance is a useful document for understanding how the Synod process works, including how to submit motions, questions, and petitions.
-The Secretary of Synod, Keith Stephens, is responsible for the preparation in the lead up to Synod and can be contacted via Diocesan Office.
+The Secretary of Synod, The Venerable David Bassett, is responsible for the preparation in the lead up to Synod and can be contacted via Diocesan Office.

 Other Ordinances directly relevant to the conduct and composition of Synod include: